russgray/basildoncoder_blog/content/The-Lightbulb-Moment.md

 Author: Russell Gray
 Slug: The-Lightbulb-Moment

-[Weiqi Gao][1] has a
-[post][2]
-up today discussing the trials of grokking
-[Scala][3].
-Scala is a language I want to take a much closer look at later this year, since I want to become current on the [JVM][4] again
-(having not been on talking terms with it since using J2SE 1.4 around the summer of 2003) without being particularly keen on tangling with the Java language itself.
+Weiqi Gao has a post up today discussing the trials of grokking [Scala][1].
+Scala is a language I want to take a much closer look at later this year, since I want to become current on the [JVM][2] again (having not been on talking terms with it since using J2SE 1.4 around the summer of 2003) without being particularly keen on tangling with the Java language itself.

 One of the key features of Scala is the functional programming style it brings to the JVM.
 It's actually quite common to use certain functional